 The comet is named for Edmond Halley, who discovered in 1705 that three previous comets seemed to return every 76 years or so and suggested that these sightings were in fact all the same comet.
-The comet returned as he predicted (after his death) and it was named in Halley's honor.
-Comet Halley is perhaps the most famous comet—it has been sighted for millennia.
+The comet returned as he predicted, and it was named in Halley's honor.
+Comet Halley is perhaps the most famous comet – it has been sighted for millennia.
 It is featured on the Bayeux tapestry, which chronicles the Battle of Hastings in 1066.

 Comet Halley's dimensions are 16 x 8 x 8 km.
 It is one of the darkest, or least reflective, objects in the solar system, with an albedo of 0.03.

-Their radiant—the point in the sky from which the Orionids appear to come from—is the constellation Orion.
-The constellation of Orion is also where we get the name for the shower: Orionids.
+Their radiant – the point in the sky from which the Orionids appear to come – is the constellation, Orion.
+Orion is also where we get the name for the shower: Orionids.
 Note: The constellation for which a meteor shower is named only serves to aid viewers in determining which shower they are viewing on a given night.
 The constellation is not the source of the meteors.

-You should not look only to the constellation of Orion to view the Orionids—they are visible throughout the night sky.
+You should not look only toward the constellation of Orion to view the Orionids – they are visible across the night sky.
 It is actually better to view the Orionids from 45 to 90 degrees away from the radiant.
 They will appear longer and more spectacular from this perspective.
-If you do look directly at the radiant, you will find that the meteors will be short—this is an effect of perspective called foreshortening.
+If you do look directly at the radiant, you will find that the meteors will be short.
+This is an effect of perspective called foreshortening.